Glossary - Ingredients

 What is chirimenjako?

 Chirimenjako / dried young sardines (ちりめんじゃこ in Japanese) are young Japanese anchovies and Japanese pilchards boiled in salted water and then dried in the sun or using a machine.
 When the water content after drying is less than 50%, these dried sardines are called chirimenjako.
-Mix them with pasta or rice, or put them in salads, omelets, or even stir-fry.
+Mix them with pasta or rice, or add them to salads, omelettes, or even stir-fries.

 Nutrition facts

 Chirimenjako is rich in calcium, which helps maintain healthy bones and teeth.
-Because chirimenjako can be eaten with the bones, it is an efficient source of calcium, and is recommended for growing children and elderly people who need to prevent osteoporosis.
+Since chirimenjako can be eaten with the bones, it is an efficient source of calcium, and is recommended for growing children and elderly people looking to prevent osteoporosis.
 Chirimenjako is also rich in vitamin D, which helps with calcium absorption.

-Chirimenjako also contains a lot of DHA and EPA, which are omega-3 fatty acids that support the health of the heart and brain.
+Chirimenjako contains high amounts of DHA and EPA, which are omega-3 fatty acids that support cardiovascular and neurological health.
 These lower cholesterol levels in the blood and help prevent arteriosclerosis and heart disease.
-They also contain a lot of vitamin B12, which is involved in important parts of the body, such as the synthesis of nucleic acids necessary for protein and DNA and the growth of red blood cells.
+These tiny fish are also rich in vitamin B12, which plays an important role in physiological functions, such as red blood cell formation and the synthesis of DNA and proteins.

-However, as chirimenjako is boiled in salt water it is high in sodium, so it is best to be aware of the quantity you eat.
-It is a good option to use chirimenjako instead of salt and other salty seasoning on your dishes, such as sprinkling it on a salad and eating it with vegetables that are high in potassium, or even putting it on rice or bread.
+However, as chirimenjako is boiled in salt water it is high in sodium, so it is best to keep track of the amount you eat.
+A good option is using chirimenjako instead of salt and other salty seasoning in your dishes, such as sprinkling these fish onto salads and eating them with vegetables that are high in potassium, or even putting it on rice or bread.

 Storage to prevent food loss

 Lasts one week in the refrigerator, and one month in the freezer.
-The low water content means it is not likely to change colors in the freezer, making it the ideal storage method.
+The low water content means it is not likely to change colors in the freezer, making this an ideal storage method.

 Related Recipes